Please scroll down the page to cover the following information:

 Establishing the strategic direction, by:

-- Setting the vision, values, and objectives for the schools
+- Setting and ensuring clarity of vision, values, and objectives for the schools

 - Agreeing the schools improvement strategy with priorities and targets